 Assistant Professor of Pharmacy Practice,

-Long Island University Arnold and Marie Schwartz College of Pharmacy and Health Sciences, Brooklyn, NY
+Department of Pharmacy Practice, Arnold and Marie Schwartz College of Pharmacy and Health Sciences, Long Island University, Brooklyn, NY